K-avi/MusicTool/docu.md

 I: Introduction

-II: what objecs can MusicTool represent?
+II: what objecs can MusicTool represent :
   1: abstract scales
   2: abstract harmo
   3: abstract chprog

-III: how to use MusicTool from command line ?
+III: how to use MusicTool from command line :
   1: the scale command
   2: the harmo command
   3: the chprog command